jhap1982/giveituruguay/2016/2016-11-17 - TUI Arena, Hannover, Germnay/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-Yertle the Turtle
+6. Yertle the Turtle
-Freaky Styley part of
+7. Freaky Styley part of
-Atomic Dog tease
+8. Atomic Dog tease
-Look Around
+9. Look Around
-I'm So Tired part of JOSH
+10. I'm So Tired part of JOSH
-We Turn Red
+11. We Turn Red
-Californication
+12. Californication
-Go Robot
+13. Go Robot
-She's Only 18
+14. She's Only 18
-Sick Love
+15. Sick Love
-Suck My Kiss
+16. Suck My Kiss
-Under the Bridge
+17. Under the Bridge
-By the Way
+18. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+19. Jam
-Dreams of a Samurai
+20. Dreams of a Samurai
-Give It Away
+21. Give It Away

 ## Notes